-The work featured should demonstrate the very best of what you can do and any sub-par pieces will only let down the portfolio as a whole and give the impression that you're unable to self-edit or be self-critical.
+The work featured should demonstrate the very best of what you can do.
+Any sub-par pieces will only let down the portfolio as a whole, and give the impression that you're unable to self-edit or be self-critical.

 02. Choose the right format

-There's no excuse for not having an online space to showcase your creative work and you don't even have to be able to code.
+There's no excuse for not having an online space to showcase your creative work – you don't even have to be able to code.
 There are so many off-the-peg solutions from Cargo to Squarespace, not to mention the likes of Tumblr, Wordpress and Behance.

 Back to the interview portfolio.
-This really depends on your output as it would make zero sense to print out motion work but I'm going to go out on a limb and say that traditional printed portfolios are redundant in this day and age.
+This really depends on your output as it would make zero sense to print out motion work.
+But I'm going to go out on a limb and say that traditional printed portfolios are largely redundant today.

-If you've created a beautiful foil blocked and embossed book cover then that's the sort of thing people want to see and feel in the flesh.
+If you've created a beautiful foil blocked and embossed book cover, that's the sort of thing people want to see and feel in the flesh.
 Printing that out and presenting it in a traditional format would do it no justice anyway.

 03. Tell your story and present it well

-Becca Allen adds: "Your portfolio is a piece of artwork in itself, the order, composition, format, typography, colour palette.
-It should all be considered just like a brief.
+"Your portfolio is a piece of artwork in itself – the order, composition, format, typography, colour palette," adds Allen.
+"It should all be considered just like a brief.
 A poorly designed portfolio could let the rest of the work down.
-It should be cohesive as a whole from the first page to the last and all the pages in between."
+It should be cohesive as a whole, from the first page to the last and all the pages in between."

-With online portfolios my advice as a commissioning art editor would definitely be 'less is more' in terms of the design and presentation.
+With online portfolios, my advice as a commissioning art editor would, again, be 'less is more' in terms of the design and presentation.
 Make the work easy to view and then make the images big.

-I spoke to Mike Sullivan from digital design studio Mister who agrees with this: "When designing a portfolio, you want a website that is straightforward, easy to use and engaging.
-You want your work to be the focal point, rather than a distracting, design heavy folio."
+Mike Sullivan, from digital design studio Mister, agrees with this.
+"When designing a portfolio, you want a website that is straightforward, easy to use and engaging," he says.
+"You want your work to be the focal point, rather than a distracting, design-heavy folio."

 04. Adapt for each job

 Don't be tempted to simply take along the same selection of work and present it in the same manner for every job role.
 The work within your folio should be thought about in terms of who you're going to be presenting it to.

-05. Be CONFIDENT
+05. Be confident